adonisjs/legacy-docs/3.0/views.md

 module.exports = ViewUrl
 ```

-Now you can access the global `url` inside all of your views.
+Now you can access the global `URL` inside all of your views.

 ```twig
 {{ url }}